turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 external consumption.
 Your platform will be built to handle multiple types of users (guests, registered users & admins).

-Note: This project is not intended for you to clone an entire site in two weeks.
+**Note:** This project is not intended for you to clone an entire site in two weeks.
 You will only be taking some functionality of the sites you choose, and cloning ONLY those parts.
 In some cases, you might even be adding functionality that the real site doesn't have.
+We use the example sites to provide ideas for features.

 The project requirements are listed below: